gandhi120/notemaker/docs/PRD_Template.md

 - Name > 50 characters shows validation error.
 - Successful save shows: “Note saved successfully.”
 - Saved note appears with: note name, created by, created on date/time.

 **Priority:** High

+### User Story 2

+**As a** user
+**I want to** delete notes I no longer need
+**So that** I can keep my notes list clean and organized.

+**Acceptance Criteria:**

+- User can long-press or swipe on a note card to reveal delete option.
+- Tapping delete shows confirmation dialog: "Are you sure you want to delete this note?"
+- Confirmation dialog has two buttons: "Cancel" and "Delete"
+- Tapping "Cancel" closes dialog without deleting.
+- Tapping "Delete" removes note from list immediately.
+- Success message shows: "Note deleted successfully."
+- If offline, note is marked for deletion and synced when online.
+- Deleted note disappears from "My Notes" list.
+- If all notes are deleted, empty state is shown.

+**Priority:** High